torvalds/linux/Documentation/virt/hyperv/overview.rst

 Overview
 ========
-The Linux kernel contains a variety of code for running as a fully enlightened guest on Microsoft's Hyper-V hypervisor.
+The GNU/Linux kernel contains a variety of code for running as a fully enlightened guest on Microsoft's Hyper-V hypervisor.
 Hyper-V consists primarily of a bare-metal hypervisor plus a virtual machine management service running in the parent partition (roughly